 Remove the risen dough from the bowl and on a floured surface cut it up into 16 pieces, approx 75g each.
 Roll them into balls and place them onto lined baking trays.
 Cover the tray with oiled cling film, then a blanket or tea towel and leave to prove for 1 hour

 Make the flour paste for the cross on the buns.
-Mix 100g of the strong white bread flour with the water until a thick paste forms.
+Mix the strong white bread flour with the water until a thick paste forms.
 Put it in a piping bag and snip off the end

 Use the piping bag to draw the crosses along the dough buns